orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Default Value: `false`.

-Applies to all clients, but probably only makes sense for `Tanstack Query`.
+Applies to all clients, but is usually just relevant for `Tanstack Query`.
 Use this property to make all parameters optional except the path parameter.
-This is useful to take advantage of the `Orval`'s auto-enable feature for `Tanstack Query`, see https://github.com/orval-labs/orval/pull/894
+This is useful to take advantage of Orval's auto-enable feature for `Tanstack Query`, see https://github.com/orval-labs/orval/pull/894

 ```js
 module.exports = {